-- STAGE 0 (carcinoma/tumor in-situ) – on-small cell lung cancer is an early stage of lung cancer that is only in the top lining of the lung or bronchus and has not spread.
+- STAGE 0 (carcinoma/tumour in-situ) – on-small cell lung cancer is an early stage of lung cancer that is only in the top lining of the lung or bronchus and has not spread.

-- STAGE I– The tumor is 4cm or less across, affects the main branches of the bronchi, and has not spread beyond the lungs.
+- STAGE I– The tumour is 4cm or less across, affects the main branches of the bronchi, and has not spread beyond the lungs.

-- STAGE II– The tumor is 7cm or less across and has spread to nearby lymph nodes.
-Alternatively, there may be more than one separate tumor nodule present.
+- STAGE II– The tumour is 7cm or less across and has spread to nearby lymph nodes.
+Alternatively, there may be more than one separate tumour nodule present.

-- STAGE III– The tumor can be any size and has spread to the lymph nodes.
+- STAGE III– The tumour can be any size and has spread to the lymph nodes.
 It may also have spread to surrounding areas.
-Two or more tumors may be present in different lobes of the same lung.
+Two or more tumours may be present in different lobes of the same lung.

-- STAGE IV (metastatic lung cancer)– The tumor in the lung can be any size and has spread to the fluid around the lungs, the lymph nodes and other distant organs.
+- STAGE IV (metastatic lung cancer)– The tumour in the lung can be any size and has spread to the fluid around the lungs, the lymph nodes and other distant organs.